pconrad-fb/markdown/markdown-dreams/docs/getting-started/getting-started.md

 # Getting started

-You can start working with Markdown just by opening your favorite text editor and starting to type, but you probably want to do more than that.
+You can start working with Markdown just by opening your favorite text editor and starting to type&mdash;but you probably want to do more than that.
 You might want to share information on a website or wiki, take notes, or publish an eBook.

 ## Ingredients